hashgraph/hedera-mirror-node/hedera-mirror-rest/monitoring/README.md

 This code runs on an external server outside of the Hedera mirror node deployment, and periodically polls the REST APIs exposed by the Hedera mirror node to ensure that the deployed APIs are working.
-It also provides a simple dashboard to monitor the status.

 ## Monitoring APIs: